Naagin 3 Spoiler: Naagin Bela Is Related To Naagraj Vikrant!

 - Yeh Hai Mohabbatein Fame Anita Hassanandani’s Housewarming Party: Ankita Flaunts Her Baby Bump

 Naagin 3 was launched on June 2, 2018!
-The show which stars, Karishma Tanna, Anita Hassanandani, Rajat Tokas, Pearl V Puri and Surbhi Jyoti in the lead roles, has impressed the viewers which is evident on TRP chart.
+The show which stars Karishma Tanna, Anita Hassanandani, Rajat Tokas, Pearl V Puri and Surbhi Jyoti in the lead roles, has impressed the viewers which is evident on the TRP chart.
 The show had got a huge opening and shattered the records with massive ratings.
 Ekta Kapoor and the team had even thanked viewers for their love and support.
 The show is ruling the TRP chart in the second week as well.

 In the previous episode, we saw as to how Bela refuses to marry Yuvi as he was with Vish at night.
 Yuvi tries to make her understand that he was just accompanying Vish for a drink, but Bela gets upset.
 It is then Mahir steps in and makes Bela understand that Yuvi truly loves her and wants to marry her.